-Legal documents (wills, trusts, powers of attorney, prenuptial or divorce settlements) are complicated.
-Money and family relationships are at stake.
+Legal documents like wills, trusts, powers of attorney, prenuptial or divorce settlements are complicated.
+Often, both money and family relationships are at stake.

 At the same time, preparing financial planning and legal documents can be costly.
 You have to hire attorneys and consult with financial experts.
 That’s why “Do It Yourself” online programs are on the rise – they make estate planning more accessible and cost-efficient for many people.

 But when should you embrace automated documentation, and when is it best to stick with tradition?